Skip to main content

 The Location Page Map & Marker

-The location page often includes a static map image which also includes a marker.
+Location pages can also leverage a static map image which also includes a marker.
 An example markup for the static map is shown below:

 <img loading="lazy" class="ml_static d-block w-100" width="100" src="https://cdn.metalocator.com/index.php?option=com_locator&task=tools.createstaticimage&format=raw&url=pin-m-marker+e63b12({{template_item.location.lng}},{{template_item.location.lat}})&lng={{template_item.location.lng}}&lat={{template_item.location.lat}}&zoom=16&width=500&height=500&density=@2x&style=light-v10" alt="{{template_item.location.name}}"/>

-The "src" attribute of this image tag calls our static image API endpoint.
+The src attribute of this image tag calls our static image API endpoint.

 The marker shown on the map can be specified as an icon (pin-m-marker) with a color, as shown in bold below: